PowerBuilding. Is it effective?

 Most of us want to get stronger and grow more muscle...
 Enter powerbuilding, the child born from combining powerlifting and bodybuilding.

 Most of us want to get stronger and grow more muscle...
 Enter Powerbuilding, the child born from combining powerlifting and bodybuilding.
-Have your cake and eat it etc etc?
+Have your cake and eat it, etc etc?
+Who actually wants the be the guy who looks strong but isn’t…

 Some hate the idea, some are hardcore “you can only pick one”.
 While others are very successful with both.
 Regardless, I have scoured PubMed, Google Scholar and too many Journals to list, to find as much evidence as I can to break down and present to you.